OllieJones/sqlite-object-cache/readme.txt

 This plugin automatically suppresses backing up your SQLite data when you use the [Updraft Plus](https://wordpress.org/plugins/updraftplus/), [BackWPUp](https://wordpress.org/plugins/backwpup/), or [WP STAGING](https://wordpress.org/plugins/wp-staging/) plugins.
 The [Duplicator](https://wordpress.org/plugins/duplicator/) plugin does not offer an automated way to suppress copying those files.

 If you use some other backup or cloning plugin, please let the author know by creating a [support topic](https://wordpress.org/support/plugin/sqlite-object-cache/).
+It may be possible for this plugin to tell that plugin to skip backing up the SQLite files.

 = If I already have another persistent object cache plugin, can I use this one? =